dtbyun/Risk_Return_Analysis/README.md

 This project works with Python 3.9 and requires the installation of the Pandas, pathlib, numpy, and matplotlib libraries for proper functioning.

+Python - Computer programming language often used to build websites and software, automate tasks, and conduct data analysis.

 Pandas - Widely used open-source data analysis and data manipulation library in Python.

 pathlib - The Path class from the pathlib module is used to represent a file system path.